The Friends of Digital Scriptorium

 Join the Friends Today!

 To join the Friends of Digital Scriptorium, make a tax-deductible donation in any amount today.
 Donations up to $499 are recognized at the Initial level, donations of $500 and above will be recognized at the Leaf level, $1000 and above at the Bifolium level, $2500 and above at the Quire level, and $5000 and above at the Codex level.
-Checks, made payable to Digital Scriptorium, may also be sent to Lynn Ransom, President & Executive Director, Digital Scriptorium, c/o Schoenberg Institute for Manuscript Studies.
+Checks, made payable to Digital Scriptorium, may also be sent to Lynn Ransom, Treasurer & Executive Director, Digital Scriptorium, c/o Schoenberg Institute for Manuscript Studies.
 University of Pennsylvania Libraries, 3420 Walnut St, Philadelphia, PA 19104.

 Your contributions enable Digital Scriptorium to: